Solver: multiphaseInterFoam Description

 multiphaseInterFoam is a solver designed for transient simulations involving two or more incompressible, isothermal, and immiscible fluids.
 It is based on interFoam and extends its capabilities to systems with three or more phases.
 The solver can handle both laminar and turbulent flows and is compatible with Newtonian and non-Newtonian fluids.
 Similar to its predecessor, it employs the Volume of Fluid (VoF) method to accurately capture the interface between the fluids.

 The solver utilizes the PIMPLE algorithm, a combination of the PISO and SIMPLE methods, for pressure-momentum coupling.
 This algorithm integrates the strengths of both methods to ensure robust handling of transient flows with large time steps.
 Under-relaxation techniques are applied to enhance convergence stability.
 The MULES algorithm is used to ensure that phase fractions remain bounded and interfaces sharp.
-The solver also supports Multiple Reference Frame (MRF), porosity modeling and allows for the easy integration of passive scalar transport equations and source terms.
+The solver also supports Multiple Reference Frames (MRF), porosity modeling and allows for the easy integration of passive scalar transport equations and source terms.
 It is capable of handling dynamic meshes.

 The solver is particularly useful in scenarios requiring the simulation of three or more phases.
 Examples include environmental flows, where the transport of pollutants is a concern.
 In the oil industry, it can simulate the mixture of oil, water, and air encountered during extraction processes.
 Other applications include nuclear reactors and microfluidics.